Alexander Polley KC

 Call 2005 Silk 2022

-Alex’s recent cases include Flowgroup v Co-Op (challenge to expert determination); CMAL v HCCI (reverse summary judgment in unilateral mistake rectification claim); Contra v Bamford (reverse summary judgment in claim for contractual success fee); A v B and the FRC, concerning the handling of privilege claims by an auditor in the context of a regulatory investigation; and LA Micro v LA Micro (an appeal concerning estoppels and abuse of process).
-He is also acting as part of the counsel teams in Palladium Hotel Group v Deutsche Bank (defending a bank against allegations of mis-selling currency derivatives) and in NMC v EY (defending an audit firm against allegations of negligence).
+Alex’s recent cases include Tactus v Jordan (reverse summary judgment in deceit and conspiracy claims; champerty and maintenance issues); Flowgroup v Co-Op (challenge to expert determination); CMAL v HCCI (reverse summary judgment in unilateral mistake rectification claim); Contra v Bamford (reverse summary judgment in claim for contractual success fee); and LA Micro v LA Micro (an appeal concerning estoppels and abuse of process).

-Before taking silk in 2022, Alex was nominated by Chambers & Partners for the Junior of the Year award for Commercial Litigation in 2018, and for the Banking award in 2021.
+Alex is recommended by Chambers & Partners for Commercial Dispute Resolution and Banking & Finance; and by The Legal 500 for Commercial Litigation, Civil Fraud, Banking & Finance and Professional Negligence.
+Before taking silk in 2022, he was nominated by Chambers & Partners for the Junior of the Year award for Commercial Litigation in 2018, and for the Banking award in 2021.
 He was also identified in Legal Week’s ‘Stars at the Bar’ 2012, which noted his “interpersonal skills and clear professional acumen”.
 Interviewees commented that he is “an invaluable member of every team he’s on” and “his written work is absolutely first rate, [articulating] even the most complex of arguments in a style that is both pithy and persuasive”.

 • Examples of Recent Cases